Tyson Jost

 Jost made his NHL debut with the Avalanche during the 2016–17 season after the Fighting Hawks fell to Boston University in the first round of the 2017 NCAA Division I Men's Ice Hockey Tournament.
 He spent the following 5 seasons within the Avalanche organization moving between their American Hockey League (AHL) affiliate, the Colorado Eagles, and the NHL level.
 During his sixth season with the Avalanche, Jost was traded to one of their division rivals, the Minnesota Wild, where he played briefly before being waived and claimed by Buffalo.
+Following two seasons with Buffalo, Jost signed with the Carolina Hurricanes; he was subsequently claimed off waivers by the Predators during training camp in October 2025.

-Internationally, Jost has competed for Team Canada at both the junior and senior level, winning a gold medal with them at the 2015 Ivan Hlinka Memorial Tournament and silver at the 2017 World Junior Ice Hockey Championships and 2019 IIHF World Championship.
+Internationally, Jost has competed for Team Canada at both the junior and senior levels, winning a gold medal with them at the 2015 Ivan Hlinka Memorial Tournament and silver at the 2017 World Junior Ice Hockey Championships and 2019 IIHF World Championship.

 Early life

 Jost was born on March 14, 1998, in St. Albert, Alberta, to single mother Laura Jost.
 He eventually moved to Kelowna, British Columbia and lived with his grandparents in order to attend the Pursuit of Excellence Hockey Academy with his cousin.
-He also grew up with a younger sister Kacey, who he is very close with.
+He also grew up with a younger sister Kacey (a volleyball player for the Canada women's national volleyball team), with whom he is very close.
 He has referred to his mother and sister as "the rocks of my life."
 Jost was also born with color blindness.